tfsojon/richinsql-blog/content/post/2019-04-16-building-a-formula-one-race-tracker-part-two.md

     );
 ```

-The driver&#8217;s table will hold all the information about the drivers;
+The driver's table will hold all the information about the drivers;

   * First name
   * Surname
   * Nationality
   * Retired state

-The table will also have a primary key which I have set as the driver_id I haven&#8217;t given the primary key an identity because I want to specify my integer ids for drivers.
+The table will also have a primary key which I have set as the driver_id I haven't given the primary key an identity because I want to specify my integer ids for drivers.

 ```
     CREATE TABLE Teams